cortex-js/compute-engine/src/docs/latex-syntax.md

 const latex = latexSyntax.serialize(expr);
 console.log(latex);
 ```

-**To customize the syntax**, provide options to the constructor of
+The `LatexSyntax` constructor can be passed options to customize the parsing, as well as dictionaries defining the syntax and vocabulary.

-`LatexSyntax`.
+<div class='read-more'><a href="/guides/compute-engine/dictionaries/">Read more about <strong>Dictionaries</strong><svg class="svg-chevron" ><use xlink:href="#svg-chevron"></use></svg></a></div>

 For example, the configuration below will result in parsing a Latex string as a
 sequence of Latex tokens.
+It uses no dictionary (since only tokens are returned) and set the options to avoid modifying the raw stream of Latex tokens.

 ```js
 const rawLatex = new LatexSyntax({